 As an interior designer, the best way to display your work is by inviting viewers into the spaces you’ve crafted, allowing them to take in the lighting, textures, scale, and ambience.
 But for the times that you can’t show your work in person, it’s important to have a professional online portfolio.
 This lets viewers immerse themselves in your work, delving deep into your designs from the comfort of their homes.

 When creating your own professional portfolio, browse through interior design portfolio templates.
 Each of these portfolio templates serves as a fully customizable starting point, or can simply be used to generate ideas.
-For more website design inspiration - and some dazzling eye-candy - we’ve handpicked 10 interior design portfolio examples below, all built on Wix.
+For more website design inspiration - and some dazzling eye-candy - we’ve handpicked 10 interior design portfolio examples below, to help you understand better how to make a website with Wix.
 Towards the end of the article you’ll find additional tips for showcasing your work online at its very best.

 01. Studio Adjective

 Award-winning Studio Adjective creates interior spaces and furniture pieces.
 Operating from Hong Kong, the studio’s works have been featured in esteemed graphic design magazines, as is evident in an impressive display of logos on their site’s ‘Press’ page.

 Upon entering this online portfolio, visitors are greeted by a slideshow of sleek photographs of the studio’s projects.
 Each of the images leads to the relevant project page, where we can find further imagery and text about the work.